The Basics of Becoming a Multimedia Artist

-In general, employers require a bachelor’s degree, and they look for Multimedia artists and animators who have a good portfolio of work and strong technical skills.
-Multimedia artists and animators typically have a bachelor’s degree in fine art, computer graphics, animation, or a related field. [ii]
+According to the Bureau of Labor Statistics, most employers require a bachelor’s degree, and they look for multimedia artists and animators who have a good portfolio of work and strong technical skills.
+Multimedia artists and animators typically have a bachelor’s degree in fine art, computer graphics, animation, or a related field.

 What Are Hurdles To Becoming A Multimedia Artist?